rolfbecker/MIE_EA.02_EMRP_WS2020/0101_MQTT/0104_Python_Publish_Subscribe/Homework.md

 Use an approch such as `y = A0*sin(2*pi*f*t)`

 Send the message as a string.
-It should have the format `{"sin" : y}`, like a dictionary of a JSON string.
+It should have the format `{"sin" : y}`, like a Python dictionary or a JSON string.

 Try to receive the string with the node-red MQTT Input block.